Protocol frames

 All ice protocol frames have the same layout: a header followed by a body.
 The format of the body depends on the frame type.

-Frames and types from this page are defined using Slice.
+Frames and types from this page are defined using Ice's interface definition language.

-The header is a compact struct defined as follows:
+The header is an Ice struct defined as follows:

 }